dhilst/dhilst.github.io/_posts/2022-12-11-church-encoding-in-racket.md

 ---
 layout: post
-title: Implementing ADT with macros in Racket using Church encoding
+title: Implementing ADT with macros in Racket using Scott encoding
-tags: [church-encoding, lambda-calculus, racket, scheme]
+tags: [scott-encoding, lambda-calculus, racket, scheme]
 ---

 I was playing with a simple ML like grammar in the past weeks involving algebraic data types at the form `data <type> = <ctr> <arg0>
-... <argn> | ...` I got me asking myself if it would be possible to compile this to Church encoding so that we have only functions at evaluation time.
+... <argn> | ...` I got me asking myself if it would be possible to compile this to Scott encoding so that we have only functions at evaluation time.
 I will use option type as example here: `data option = some x | none` and match expressions as eliminators `match x with |
 some x => x | none => 0 end`.